mongodb/docs/source/reference/javascript.rst

    :param command: Specifies a :doc:`database command name
                    </reference/commands>`.

-   :returns: Help text for a :doc:`database commands </reference/commands>`.
+   :returns: Help text for the specified :term:`database command`.
+See
+             the :doc:`database command reference
+             </reference/commands>` for full documentation of these
+             commands.

 .. js:function:: db.copyDatabase(origin, destination, hostname)